rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 good [videos in Youtube][wellconstructionvideo] explaining with many more details.

 But where do the spikes appear?
 In these circumstances, **telemetry has a lot of interference**, which affects the reading of the pulses and causes some outliers in the data.
-These spikes or valleys are not real measurements, are errors in the reading of the pulses and are usually manually identified and removed.
+These spikes or valleys are not real measurements.
+Instead, they are errors in the reading of the pulses and usually require manual identification and removal.

 ![](https://www.researchgate.net/publication/257709973/figure/fig1/AS:866939387781120@1583705865271/Typical-example-of-noise-in-the-steerable-drilling-downward-command-signal.png)